Kamratow/ai-chatbot-node-backend/README.md

 Before you run this project you will need to create an account on OpenAI platform portal: https://platform.openai.com/

-After you will have your account created make sure to create openai api key You can rely here either on personal API key (currently considered legacy) or project API key.
+After you will have your account created make sure to create openai api key.
+You can rely here either on personal API key (currently considered legacy) or project API key.
 After getting the key on the screen remember to copy it to a safe place as you won't be able to retrieve it again.
 Second value needed from OpenAI platform will be organization ID.